praekeltfoundation/vumi/docs/transports/vas2net-transports.rst

         'reply_to': 'reply to transport_message_id',
         'id': 'internal message id',
-        'transport_network_id': 'MNO unique id, used for number portability', 'message': 'the body of the sms text'
+        'transport_network_id': 'MNO unique id, used for number portability', 'transport_keyword': 'MNO unique id, used for internal billing', 'message': 'the body of the sms text'
     }